hapax/hapax.github.io/assets/reading.md

 It would be nice to prove more formally that the MTMR timescale
 $\tau_A$ is the time required for a $\Delta A$ change in $\langle A\rangle$, perhaps using similar techniques to Levitin and Toffoli.
-It would also be interesting to explore how these timescales relate to other uncertainty relation timescales.
+It would also be interesting to explore how the MTMR timescale is related to MTML.
-More intriguingly, it remains to connect this non-relativistic picture to the other rigorous interpretation of virtual particles as *off-shell* excitations mediating interactions in quantum field theory.
+Perhaps more intriguingly, it remains to connect this non-relativistic picture to the other rigorous interpretation of virtual particles: *off-shell* excitations mediating interactions in quantum field theory.

 #### References